tanaikech/PDFApp/README.md

 - v1.0.1 (August 18, 2023)

   1. About the method of "getMetadata", `pageInfo` is added to the retrieved metadata.
 By this, each page size can be obtained.

+- v1.0.2 (August 21, 2023)

+  1. A new method of `insertHeaderFooter` was added.
+[Ref](#insertheaderfooter) When this method is used, the custom header and footer can be added when a Google Spreadsheet is exported as PDF.

 [TOP](#top)